samshad/mindful-eating-backend/README.md

 - **Tips routes**: `/tips/*` endpoints for retrieving tips
 - **Food update routes**: `/food-update/*` endpoints for food tracking updates
 - **Big Five routes**: `/big-five/*` endpoints related to a "Big Five" feature (dominant personality assessment)

+## Scripts and Data
+The `scripts/` directory contains standalone utility scripts for tasks such as:
+- Data preprocessing
+- Model training
+- Model evaluation
+- Maintenance utilities

+The `data/` directory contains datasets used by the application, including:
+- Training data for AI models
+- Reference datasets for behavioral analysis
+- Test datasets for validation

 ## Contribution Guidelines
 Contributions are welcome!
 Please follow these steps: